 If we say, I’m voting for such and such because I believe in the sanctity of all human life, but then we dehumanize those who voted differently than us, are we really standing against this type of injustice?
 No, we have united ourselves to it.
-I’ve seen Christians calling faithful Believers voting for Biden baby-murderers without even trying to understand their viewpoint or concerns and going so far as to say they can’t be true Christians.
+I’ve seen Christians calling faithful Believers voting another way baby-murderers without even trying to understand their viewpoint or concerns and going so far as to say they can’t be true Christians.

 How does the world look at God’s people and see anything different than what they already know?
 How can they say, There is something special about those who follow Jesus.
 They love each other.
 They have a hope that is unshakeable regardless of what happens.
 They have a faith that makes me wonder if what they say is true (Hebrews 11:1).
 They have a light that makes me want to glorify God in heaven (Matthew 5:16).